davidhenning/Kickipedia-2/README.md

 # Installation #

-1. Install Composer
+1. Clone the repository

-   `curl -s http://getcomposer.org/installer | php` (skip to the next step if it's already installed on your server)
+2. Install Composer (skip to the next step if you already installed composer)

-2. Clone the repository
+   Run `curl -s http://getcomposer.org/installer | php`

 3. Run `php composer.phar install` to resolve all dependencies

-4. Configure a virtual host or place a .htaccess file inside your document root (for both see below)
+4. Configure a virtual host (strongly recommended) or place a .htaccess file inside your document root (for both see below)

 5. Open yourdomain.com/setup.php and follow the instructions

 6. You're finished.
 Have fun!

 ## Apache configuration ##

-In order to function properly and for improved security you need to create an virtual host in your Apache configuration.

 The following example is suited for a local installation on the host kickipedia.name on your localhost IP address.
 To document root points to the public directory.
 Feel free to add any other configuration options you may need.